Virginia Tech® home

 • Reassess the workplace when new hazards are introduced, or when processes are changed or added.

-Employees are responsible for following the requirements of this program.
-Employees are expected to:
+Employees and students are responsible for following the requirements of this program.
+Expectations include:

 • Attend required training sessions on assigned PPE provided by the Supervisor or PPE Coordinator.